 Determine How Much You Can Borrow in Florida

-Florida is home to 67 counties, and only two have federal loan limits above $417,000 for 2016.
-The loan limit in Monroe County, home of Key West, is $529,000.
-In Collier County, where Naples is located, the loan limit is $448,500.
-That means borrowers in those two counties can get "conforming" loans up to those amounts.
-In the rest of Florida, if you hope to borrow more than $417,000, you'll need a jumbo loan.
+Florida is home to 67 counties, and just one has federal loan limit above $510,400 for 2020.
+The loan limit in Monroe County, home of Key West, is $552,000.
+That means borrowers in the Keys can get "conforming" loans up to that amount.
+In the rest of Florida, if you hope to borrow more than $510,400, you'll need a jumbo loan.
 Conforming loans generally offer consumers more choices and more flexibility, so the higher the limit, the better for borrowers.
 The following table lets you search for conventional and FHA loan limits by county in Florida.